pi-lar/neuropil/doc/source/identities.rst

 you could also use 'did:example:123456abcdef' as the subject of our identity token.

-As already mentioned we can use the attributes of token to add more context specific information about the current environment, in the wording of verifiable identitfiers you are adding 'claims' claims.
-In any case, the opposite peer can use and verify the attributes that he received, and partly becomes independant from all the identities he may need to know.
+As already mentioned we can use the attributes of token to add more context specific information about the current environment, in the wording of verifiable identifiers you are adding 'claims' claims.
+In any case, the opposite peer can use and verify the attributes that he received, and partly becomes independent from all the identities he may need to know.
 He can also put his trust into a attribute / verifiable credential that has been signed by a known third party.
 In fact in neuropil each peer can contact his third party and ask if this attribute has really been given to an entity.

-In the same way verififier can be transported as attributes of a token, or proofs can be send as extra messages to entities in the network who require this infromation.
-Smaller devices, which are lecking the capability to execute the prrof code, could forward the request to a trusted party via an connection.
+In the same way verifier can be transported as attributes of a token, or proofs can be send as extra messages to entities in the network who require this information.
+Smaller devices, which are lacking the capability to execute the proof code, could forward the request to a trusted party via an connection.
 E.g. for machines it becomes irrelevant for a single machine to know each single entity.
 It is sufficient to verify the received attribute set against the proof.